Cherjios/sergiolopez.github.io/README.md

 # Personal Website
 This project is about my personal website, still a  early development.

+This Webiste will be on constant change, as far I am learning new techniques I'll be adding to this project

 ## You will find the next content:
 - About myself
 - Projects I have developed